 - Stir in the rice and cook for a minute or two while stirring.

-- Stir in the white wine, and keep stirring until the wine has been adsorbed.
+Stir in the white wine, and keep stirring until the wine has been absorbed.
 Add the chicken or turkey.

 - Release the pressure quickly (see instruction manual for how to do this).
 Stir in the cheese and allow to stand for 5 minutes.
 Taste and season with salt and pepper before serving.